tienfeek/chute-tutorials/Android/JoinChuteTutorial/README.md

 </code></pre>

 ##SearchChutesActivity.java
 This Activity class contains a list of chutes.
-Using a domain name, GCChutes.search() AsyncTask is started which searches for chutes from a specific URL.
+Using a domain name, <code>GCChutes.search(Context context, String domain, GCHttpCallback<GCChuteCollection> callback)</code> AsyncTask is started which searches for chutes from a specific URL.
 <pre><code>
 GCChutes.search(getApplicationContext(), wrapper.getDomain(),
 				new SearchChutesCallback()).executeAsync();
 </code></pre>

-In the onSuccess() method of GCChutes.search() callback, GCChuteCollection is returned, which is passed to the adapter that fills the ListView with chutes.
+In the <code>onSuccess(GCChuteCollection responseData)</code> method of <code>GCChutes.search(Context context, String domain, GCHttpCallback<GCChuteCollection> callback)</code> callback, GCChuteCollection is returned, which is passed to the adapter that fills the ListView with chutes.
-When chute is clicked, GCMembership.join() callback is executed, for joining the selected chute.
+When chute is clicked, <code>GCMembership.join(Context context, String chuteId, String password, GCHttpCallback<String> callback)</code> callback is executed, for joining the selected chute.

 ## Request execution and callback